poblabs/weewx-belchertown/README.md

 ## Customizing About Page and Records Page

 The About Page and Records Page offer some areas for custom HTML to be run.
 To edit these pages, go to the `skins/Belchertown` folder.
+In version 0.6+ you need to create these files if you are installing the skin for the first time.
+This is due to the fact that upgrades were previously deleting these files and re-creating them.
+Manually creating them makes sure they're not deleted on upgrades.

-* Create (or edit) the `about.inc` and `records.inc` files with your text editor, such as Notepad or Nano.
+* Create (or edit) the `skins/Belchertown/about.inc` and `skins/Belchertown/records.inc` files with your text editor, such as Notepad or Nano.
     * These files take full HTML, so you can get fancy if you want.
+    * For an example of what the Records Page and About Page can say, visit BelchertownWeather.com's website.
 * Then restart weewx for the changes to take effect.

 ## Using Metric